 The primary outcome assessed post-transplantation was survival.
-Secondary outcomes measured include graft failure, biopsy proven episodes of acute rejection, psychiatric decompensation defined as the requirement of a psychiatric consultation or new medication, number of readmissions, presence of infection necessitating contact with a healthcare professional, recidivism for alcohol and other substances, and documented care-giver support failure.
+Secondary outcomes measured include graft failure, biopsy proven episodes of acute rejection, psychiatric decompensation defined as the requirement of a psychiatric consultation or new medication, number of readmissions, presence of infection necessitating contact with a healthcare professional, recidivism for alcohol and other substances, and documented caregiver support failure.
 These outcomes were obtained after reviewing transplant specific electronic medical documentation in the post-transplant period including inpatient records, clinic documentation, and telephone encounters.
 The databases reviewed that are in use by our institution include Epic electronic medical record and OTTR transplant management system.

 Statistical analysis

-Descriptive statistics (counts and percentages, means, standard deviations, medians, minimums and maximums) were used to summarize the data.
+Descriptive statistics (counts and percentages, means, standard deviations, medians, minimums, and maximums) were used to summarize the data.
 Graft failure, psychiatric decompensation, presence of infection, and recidivism were measured in a binary fashion.
 Acute rejection episodes and readmissions were measured as continuous variables.
 Fisher’s exact test was used to look at associations of categorical variables.
 The Wilcoxon rank sum test was used to compare the number of hospitalizations between the groups.
-This non-parametric equivalent of the two-sample t-test was used due to the skewness of the data.
+This nonparametric equivalent of the two-sample t-test was used due to the skewness of the data.
 A P-value < 0.05 was considered statistically significant.
 All statistical analysis was performed by Elizabeth Lyden, a professional statistician in the department of biostatistics in The College of Public Health at The University of Nebraska Medical Center.

 RESULTS

-391 patients were included in our analysis for this study.
+Our analysis included 391 patients.
 Demographic data including age, sex, and etiology of liver disease are summarized in Table 1.
-The median age of patients undergoing liver transplant was 59-years-old (SD: 12.44).
+The median age of patients undergoing liver transplant was 59 years old (standard deviation: 12.44).
 Our study included 243 males (62.2%) and 148 females (37.8%).
 The most common indications for liver transplantation were decompensated cirrhosis secondary to chronic hepatitis C virus (n = 48, 12.3%) followed by non-alcoholic fatty liver disease (n = 47, 12.1%) and alcoholic liver disease (n = 45, 11.6%).
-There were 141 patients (36.1%) with history of psychiatric disease.
+There were 141 patients (36.1%) with a history of psychiatric disease.
 Data regarding psychiatric history is summarized in Table 2.
-The most common psychiatric diagnosis was major depressive disorder (n = 78, 20%), followed by generalized anxiety disorder (n = 12, 3.1%).
+The most common psychiatric diagnosis was major depressive disorder (n = 78, 20%) followed by generalized anxiety disorder (n = 12, 3.1%).
 There were 92 patients (23.5%) who received therapy for their psychiatric disorders prior to transplant.

 There were additional psychosocial comorbidities evaluated in this patient population.
 These included documented history of financial hardship in the pre-transplant evaluation, history of polysubstance abuse, history of documented non-compliance in the pre-transplant evaluation, and lack of caregiver support.
 The primary outcome evaluated was overall, 30-d, and 1-year survival post-liver transplant.
 Secondary outcomes evaluated post-transplant included graft failure, episodes of graft rejection, psychosocial decompensation as previously defined, caregiver support failure, recidivism of alcohol and drug use, number of hospitalizations, and infections necessitating medical care.

-For the primary outcome, there were no differences in survival found in the variables compared including history of psychiatric disease, financial hardship, polysubstance abuse, documented compliance issues or lack of care-giver support.
+For the primary outcome, there were no differences in survival found in the variables compared including history of psychiatric disease, financial hardship, polysubstance abuse, documented compliance issues, or lack of caregiver support.
 In evaluation of the secondary outcomes, patients with a history of psychiatric disease had a higher incidence of psychiatric decompensation after liver transplantation (19% vs 10%, P = 0.013).
 Treatment of psychiatric disorders resulted in a reduction of the incidence of psychiatric decompensation (21% vs 11%, P = 0.022).
 These results are summarized in Table 3.